Skip to content

 The parameters that can be configured inside the server section include:

-default-rolestringN(empty)Default role assigned to the user when is authenticated. (see: roles)^0.3
+default-roleStringNDefault role assigned to the user when is authenticated, defaults empty. (see: roles)v0.3+

-autocreatestringNfalsePopulate automatically users with the authenticated user if not exist^0.3
+autocreateStringNPopulate automatically users with the authenticated user if not exist, defaults to falsev0.3+

 Authentication providers :